annagroot/NHTAshinypackage/README.md

 # Introduction

-Welcome to `NHTA-package`, an R package dedicated to the facilitation of NHTA Shiny apps in R.
+Welcome to `NHTAshinypackage`, an R package dedicated to the facilitation of NHTA Shiny apps in R.

 ## Features